Rachel-Tookey/RecordShop_Security_Project/documentation/plans/deploymentPlan.md

 As our deployment process for “Record Shop”, we have elected to use a Continuous Integration and Continuous Delivery pipeline.

-We have identified the following stages.
+We have identified the following stages:

 **Stage 1: Source**